Reading. Writing. Listening. Speaking.

 Limiting choice in this manner gives you some control over what the student produces by giving them an opportunity to choose a topic that engages them.

-If you are looking for prompts be sure to check out our huge collection here.
+If you are looking for prompts, be sure to check out our huge collection here.

-2. Only Give Laser-Focused Feedback
+2. Simple Writing Lessons Require Laser-Focused Feedback

 As teachers who want our students to make quick progress, it can be tempting to correct every error we find in a student’s work.
 However, this can be counterproductive to instilling a love of writing in our students.